-Want to turn your favorite photographs into some stunning prints?
-Buying a laser printer for photos is a more viable solution than most people realize.
+If you want to turn your favorite photographs into stunning prints, buying a laser printer is an excellent solution.

-Generally limited to businesses and offices, these behemoths may be unlikely candidates for making art.
-But with recent strides in color print technology, they’re increasingly capable of competing with serious photo printers.
+Generally found in businesses and offices, laser printers may be an unconventional choice for artists.
+But thanks to recent strides in color print technology, they’re increasingly capable of competing with serious photo printers.

 Inkjet vs. Laser

 From an outsider’s perspective, a printer is a printer.
-How it works is of little concern, so long as it gets the job done.
-Unfortunately, photographers don’t have the luxury of printing without a care.
-For the majority, finding the right printer is a balancing act of achieving the best image quality possible and obtaining a sustainable cost.
+How it works is of little concern so long as it gets the job done.
+Unfortunately, photographers don’t have the luxury of printing without care.
+For the majority, finding the right printer is a balancing act; the printer must achieve the best image quality but at a reasonable price.

-On a superficial level, it may seem as though there’s not much of a difference between inkjet and laser.
-But, in reality, the functions and capabilities of the two are miles apart.
+On a superficial level, it may seem like there’s not much difference between inkjet and laser printers.
+But in reality, the functions and capabilities of the two are miles apart.

 The processes that they use to reproduce images are completely different.
-Inkjets eject thousands of tiny ink droplets during the print process.
-These droplets subsequently absorb into the paper.
+Inkjet printers eject thousands of tiny ink droplets during the print process.
+These droplets are subsequently absorbed by the paper.
 Laser printers, on the other hand, are a little less straightforward.

 The materials necessary to complete these processes differ.
-Inkjet printers use liquid ink – those designated for photo use usually need at least six, but may need as many nine.
-Toner, on the other hand, comes in a powdered form.
-Laser printers generally stick to just four toner cartridges, and they tend to last longer than inkjet cartridges.
+Inkjet printers use liquid ink (printers designed for photos use at least six cartridges but sometimes as many as nine).
+Toner, on the other hand, comes in powdered form.
+Laser printers generally stick to four toner cartridges, and these tend to last longer than inkjet cartridges.
 Because of this, it’s more common to find laser printers in settings where people need to print in larger volumes.

-The best way to make an informed decision on a laser printer for photos is to go in knowing what to look for.
-Here are a few features you should absolutely research before heading to the checkout and pulling out your credit card.
+The best way to make an informed decision about a laser printer for photos is to go in knowing what to look for.
+Here are a few features you should research before heading to the checkout and pulling out your credit card.

-Cost & Maintenance.
 Generally, toner cartridges are more expensive than inkjet cartridges.
-Though you can make more copies per cartridge with a laser printer, the initial running costs are definitely a barrier to consider.
+Though you can make more copies per cartridge with a laser printer, the initial costs are definitely a barrier to consider.
 No matter how you slice it, printers aren’t cheap.
-Be sure to keep in mind ink costs over time as well as upfront fees when choosing a laser printer for photos.
+Be sure to keep in mind ink costs over time as well as initial fees when choosing a laser printer for photos.

-Connectivity.
 With each passing year, our devices become smarter.
 Printers are no exception.
-Bluetooth and WiFi connectivity are increasingly common features that seriously make life easier.
+Bluetooth and Wi-Fi connectivity are increasingly common features that make life easier.
 Some printers even have the capability to connect to your smartphone!
-Think about how important these features are to you when selecting your inkjet printer.
+Think about how important these features are to you when selecting your printer.

-Additional Functionality.
-Did you know that the first laser printers were concocted from modified copy machines?
+Did you know that the first laser printers were made from modified copy machines?
 As it turns out, copiers use very similar technology.
-Keeping this in mind, it’s not so surprising to find that many laser printers also employ scan and copy functions.
-Whether or not this appeals to you, it’s worth bearing in mind when shopping for a laser printer of your own.
+Therefore, it’s not so surprising to learn that many laser printers also employ scan and copy functions.
+Whether or not these appeal to you is worth bearing in mind when shopping for a laser printer of your own.

 1. HP Color LaserJet Pro M454dw

 For quite some time, HP has been one of the leading names in laser printing.
-So, it makes sense to kick this list off with the HP Color LaserJet Pro M454dw.
+So it makes sense to kick off this list with the HP Color LaserJet Pro M454dw.
 For better or worse, this device puts all its energy into printing.
-It lacks some of the bells and whistles, but there’s no denying that it does an amazing job with tasks like color reproduction.
+It lacks some bells and whistles, but there’s no denying that it does an amazing job with tasks like color reproduction.

-This is one of the best options we came across for under $500 and one of the things that really sets this model apart is efficiency.
-Standard toner cartridges produce anywhere from 2,100 to 2,400 prints, while high yield models can make as many as 7,500 prints per cartridge.
-What’s more, HP employs energy-efficient technologies to reduce consumer waste and get the most out of materials.
+This is one of the best options we came across for under $500, and one of the things that really sets this model apart is its efficiency.
+Standard toner cartridges produce anywhere from 2,100 to 2,400 prints, while high-yield models can make as many as 7,500 prints per cartridge.
+What’s more, HP employs energy-efficient technologies to reduce consumer waste and get the most out of the materials.

 3. Xerox Phaser 6510